Welcome

 What type of clients are you most excited to work with?

-I enjoy working with a wide range of clients, but I am most excited to work with clients dealing with life changes, anxiety, trauma, and couples.
+I enjoy working with a wide range of clients, but I am most excited to work with couples, anxiety, depression, life changes, military personnel and first responders.
 I want to provide a safe space for all clients who may simply need someone to talk to.
 I enjoy working with clients who prefer a more relaxed approach where we work together as a team.
 I also utilize a lot of humor in session and enjoy clients who do so as well in their understanding of themselves and their mental health journey.

 What will our first session look like?